Modeling Heterogeneous Peer Assortment Effects using Finite Mixture Exponential Random Graph Models: Sender/Receiver Finite Mixture ERGMs

-Where Z is an $N \times Q$ matrix of indicators of class membership, where $z_{iq}$ is 1 if node $i$ is in class $q$ and 0 otherwise, where $q= 1,2,3 \dots, Q$. $\alpha_q$ is the marginal probability of a node being in class $q$. $\boldsymbol{\theta}_q$ is a vector of parameters for class $q$. $a_{ij}$ is the value (0 or 1 for a binary network) of the edge from node $i$ to node $j$. $s_{ij}$ is the vector of changes in the sufficient statistics of the network if edge $a_{ij}$ went from 0 to 1, given the rest of the network.
-Any parameter $\theta$ may be held equal across all classes, and thus rendered homogeneous.
+where $\pi_q$ is the marginal probability of a node being in class $q$. $\boldsymbol{\theta}_q$ is a vector of parameters for class $q$. $a_{ij}$ is the value (0 or 1 for a binary network) of the edge from node $i$ to node $j$. $s_{ij}$ is the vector of changes in the sufficient statistics of the network if edge $a_{ij}$ went from 0 to 1, given the rest of the network.
+Any given parameter in $\boldsymbol{\theta}$ may be restricted to be equal across all classes and we term these common parameters as \textit{homogeneous}.

-The choice to restrict these models to mixture components defined by either sender or receiver nodes is due to the dependency structure noted by \cite{Daudin2008} in their development of mixture models for Bernoulli networks.
+The choice to restrict these models to mixture components defined by either sender or receiver nodes is due to the dependency structure noted by \citet{Daudin2008} in their development of mixture models for Bernoulli networks.
 Should the mixture component be defined by both incoming and outgoing ties then the vector $\theta_q$ would actually be $\theta_{ql}$ where $l$ is the mixture component label of the receiving node.
 As such, each edge in the network would have a likelihood that is dependent on the mixture component of both the sending and receiving node.
-In turn, as was noted by \cite{Daudin2008}, the expected value of a mixture component label for individual $i$ becomes dependent on the component label of every other node in the network.
-This requires that the expected value of component label be estimated simultaneously for every node, leading to a sum over every possible combination of component labels in the denominator, which very quickly becomes computationally infeasible.
+In turn, as was noted by \citet{Daudin2008}, the expected value of a mixture component label for individual $i$ becomes dependent on the component label of every other node in the network.
+This requires that the expected value of component label be estimated simultaneously for every node, leading to a sum over every possible combination of component labels in the denominator, which quickly becomes computationally infeasible.
 The choice to restrict the models to either sender or receiver leads to a separable expected value statement for each node.